Atheer2104/dd2382-devops-executable-tutortial/killercoda-executable-tutortial/step2/text.md

 Let's get started!

-## How Testing is performed
+## How Testing is Performed

 We have two tests namely **test_data_access_random_endpoint** and **test_data_access_today_endpoint**.
-We are using pytest to run these test hence they start with the name test that is how pytest will identifiy which test functions to execute.
+We are using pytest to run these tests hence they start with the name test that is how pytest will identify which test functions to execute.

-The former test function tests the random endpoint by calling the respective endpoint function and getting the fact id which is returned in the JSON response.
-Then it checks that in the postgreSQL database, there exists such a row with same fact id because we are saving the fact and fact id together with the view count in PostgreSQL.
+The former test function tests the random endpoint by calling the respective endpoint function and getting the fact id returned in the JSON response.
+Then it checks that in the PostgreSQL database, there exists such a row with the same fact id because we are saving the fact and fact id together with the view count in PostgreSQL.

-The latter test function tests the today endpoint by calling the respective endpoint function, it also gets the fact id and checks the same thing as the previous test when it comes to PostgreSQL but this endpoint caches the fact to Redis so it also checks in Redis that fact is available and the value is equal to the fact received from the endpoint.
+The latter test function tests the today endpoint by calling the respective endpoint function, it also gets the fact id and checks the same thing as the previous test when it comes to PostgreSQL but this endpoint caches the fact to Redis so the test also checks in Redis that fact is available and the value is equal to the fact received from the endpoint.
 Finally, it also checks that the cached fact in Redis has an expiration date.

-## How Testcontainers is Integrated into the tests
+## How Testcontainers are Integrated Into The Tests
 As mentioned Testcontainers allow us to spin up dockercontainers for our services such as Redis and PostgreSQL.
 These are needed to implement our pytest test cases on the data insertion and check that the stored data is accessible.

-As specified earlier one can start a GenericContainer in Testcontainers and in the python library for Testcontainers, this is known as DockerContainer("X"), here X refers to the name of the docker image, more info about how this looks like is [here](https://testcontainers-python.readthedocs.io/en/latest/core/README.html), since we are using well-known services we are not using GenericContainer instead we are using modules that are provided by Testcontainers, list of the available modules are found [here](https://testcontainers-python.readthedocs.io/en/latest/modules/index.html)
+As specified earlier one can start a GenericContainer in Testcontainers and in the python library for Testcontainers, this is known as DockerContainer("X"), here X refers to the name of the docker image, more info about how this looks like is [here](https://testcontainers-python.readthedocs.io/en/latest/core/README.html).
+Since we are using well-known services we are not using GenericContainer instead we are using modules that are provided by Testcontainers, A list of the available modules in Python is found [here](https://testcontainers-python.readthedocs.io/en/latest/modules/index.html)

 ### PostgreSQL
 Here's how we set up PostgreSQL using Testcontainers: